 Commercial standard Richmond() and unreleased lines NK94B-2 and T171A-2.
-Table 2 contains a short description of variety traits and why they were included.
+A short description of variety traits and reason for inclusion in trial are listed in Table 2.

-Table 2 Description of soybean varieties in the experiment at Tabulam, NSW 2018-19.
+Table 2 Description of soybean varieties in the experiment at Tabulam - 2018/19.